How to Prepare Your Data Sources for HR Analytics

 VERIFY DATA PRIVACY ISSUES

-HR deals with personal data and data privacy rules can get easily in the way of accessing the data needed.
-For each report required by HR the data needs to be reconciled and the relevant security rights need to be configured accordingly.
-This requires effort and time from specialists and can often result in delays in receiving data, making it obsolete upon obtaining or even worse, no access to the needed data at all.
+HR deals with personal data, and data privacy rules can easily get in the way of accessing the data needed.
+For each report required by HR, the data needs to be reconciled, and the relevant security rights need to be configured accordingly.
+This requires effort and time from specialists and can often result in delays in receiving data, making it obsolete upon obtaining or, even worse, no access to the needed data at all.
 But this issue can easily be solved by creating one single data source and pre-defining the access rights accordingly.
-This will be of great help to support the top-level management with meaningful short-term responses.
+This will be of great help in supporting top-level management with meaningful short-term responses.

 CAPTURE EXISTING EMPLOYEE SKILLS